srimals/SmartphoneAnalysis/README.md

 #Run below function analysis the data captured by smartphone by subjects and different activities performed by each subject.

+## Pre-requisite. extract all the files from zip into a single folder and copy run_analysis.R file into the same folder before running the script.

 ```{r}
 run_analysis()